Appeals Court Grants Expedited Review of HHS Mandate DC Circuit Court to hear appeal on Belmont Abbey College and Wheaton College

 - DOJ’s Brief Due – November 13, 2012

-The Becket Fund led the charge against the unconstitutional HHS mandate, and currently represents: Hobby Lobby Stores, Inc., Wheaton College, Belmont Abbey College, Colorado Christian University, the Eternal Word Television Network, and Ave Maria University.
+Becket led the charge against the unconstitutional HHS mandate, and currently represents: Hobby Lobby Stores, Inc., Wheaton College, Belmont Abbey College, Colorado Christian University, the Eternal Word Television Network, and Ave Maria University.
 There are now 30 separate lawsuits challenging the HHS mandate.

 Stay tuned for any developments at HHS Information Central.